 If you answer the previous question correctly, the next question will be difficult.
 If you have answered the previous question wrong, your next question will be easy.
 The first question in the section always comes with medium difficulty.

 561 is the average score on the GMAT test out of 800.
-It was reported that only 27% of the students who appeared for the test scored above 650.
-Furthermore, only 12% of the students are able to score higher than 700.
+It was reported that only 27% of the students who appeared for the test scored above 650, and only 12% could score higher than 700.

-The difficulty of Gmat majorly depends on the score that you are aiming for and how much you have prepared for it.
+The difficulty of Gmat majorly depends on the score you aim for and how much you have prepared for it.

-One of the most important factors that contribute to the difficulty of the test is time management.
+Time management is one of the most important factors contributing to the difficulty of the test.
 The curriculum for the GMAT test includes the topics that you have studied in your high school years.
 This makes the test fair and equal for all the students studying in different areas of expertise.
-Hence the time pressure makes the test difficult and provides the required level of difficulty.
+Hence the time pressure makes the test difficult and provides the required difficulty level.

 You only get 1.8 minutes to solve your questions in the verbal section, while 2 minutes for each question in the Quants section.

-On the other hand, the questions may be from the curriculum of high school, but they are twisted and made hard for the students.
+On the other hand, the questions may be from the high school curriculum, but they are twisted and made hard for the students.
 This helps in checking their thinking ability.

 You will have to be good in all sections of the test.
 It will help you to earn a good score.
-If you are weak in a certain section, your final score will fall down.
+However, your final score will stay high if you are strong in a certain section.